 Does anyone remember life before kids?
 My little one is only 16 months old so it’s not quite yet a distant memory for me.
 One thing in particular that sticks out about life before motherhood though, is how I always used to complain how busy I was.
 If I had a time machine I would go back and karate chop myself in the face because that woman absolutely DID NOT know busy.
 And if I thought making time for horses was hard BC (before child) then I was in no way prepared for how I would manage it post child.

 Truth is, even after kids we are really good at making ourselves seem busier than we actually are.
 I know you’ve just instinctively got your hackles up and are ready to say, “excuse me I AM busy” and it’s true, you are.
 We all are.
 We’re raising babies and that isn’t easy.
 But, for most of us, we’re not as busy as we think.
 We’re just inefficient.

-When you think of time management techniques your mind probably automatically goes to those in business, but absolutely anyone can employ these tactics in their every day life and watch their efficiency and effectiveness soar.
-Today I wanted to share with you my favourite time management techniques and how I think equestrian mamas can use them in their life to reclaim some time for horse related activities.
+When you think of time management techniques your mind probably automatically goes to those in business, but absolutely anyone can employ these tactics in their everyday life and watch their efficiency and effectiveness soar.
+Today I wanted to share with you my favourite time management techniques and how I think equestrian mamas can use them in their life to reclaim some time for horse-related activities.

 Every one of us goes to our riding lessons in order to get better at the sport we love.
 We go to our riding lessons because we enjoy them.
 They’re time away from being a mama.
 They’re time just for us.
 But, even though we know they’re fun, and we have fun while we’re participating in them, we also know they’re serious.
-We are there to learn, ro become more skilled riders and our coaches want that for us too.
-But sometimes these things are easier said that done.
+We are there to learn, to become more skilled riders and our coaches want that for us too.
+But sometimes these things are easier said than done.
 So I’ve put together a list of 12 ways that you can ensure you are a good horse riding student … one who’ll learn, grow and achieve their goals.